 Introduction to Nonprofit Accounting

 If you're starting a new nonprofit organization or are only familiar with for-profit accounting, you'll need to understand the basics of nonprofit accounting to ensure you follow the rules.
-So what are the big differences between for-profit and nonprofit accounting?

 In addition to the ways for-profit businesses generate revenue, like selling goods and services and investment income, nonprofit organizations can produce revenue through other channels.
 Nonprofits can raise funds through donations, be awarded grants, and collect membership fees.